dakra/speed-type/README.md

 `speed-type-quote` by default will take a random quote from a random quote-url listed in `speed-type-quote-urls`.
 You can `C-u speed-type-quote` to specify the url.

-## Typing content and integration

-This package integrates different sources to start a typing-session with somewhat meaningfull content.
-The following chapters explain what the benefits and how to gain the most out of it.

-### Gutenberg Project Integration

-The gutenberg project provides many books in many different languages.
-The books have a free-to-use license.

-It’s used for the commands `speed-type-text` and `speed-type-text-top-x`.

-Requesting the book from the server is quite expensive hence the we store the book at ‘speed-type-gb-dir’ and used is as a cache.

-The ‘speed-tpye-text-top-x’ calculates a frequency list from a book and stores the words sorted decending in saparate file alongside the book-file.
-Calculating the frequency of words can be quite expensive hence this file is also used as a cache.

-### AzQuotes

-The AzQuotes Website provides many quotes from many popular scientist, engineer or philosopher.
-The quotes are in english.
-The quotes are free-to-use.

-### Leibzig Top Words

-This is accesed via webarchive.
-It’s a list once provided by the leibzig university.
-It provides a global frequency lists for the year 2012 for the languages: german, english, dutch, french.

-It’s used by the ‘speed-type-top-x’ (notice no "text" prefix).

-It’s kind of an outdated command and it’s recommanded to use the ‘speed-type-buffer-top-x’ or ‘speed-type-text-top-x’ commands.

-The source isn’t maintained, hence the webarchive list.
-Also there isn’t any hint of other languages provided.

-### Pandoc

-This relies on the external programm [pandoc](https://pandoc.org/).
-It’s a conversation tool, which allows converting any text-format to any other text-format. e.g. xml -> json.
-We provide a command ‘speed-type-save-text-from-url’ which simplifies the creation of typing-content by downloading the given url and running it through pandoc.
-Giving us nice text-file from which we can start the typing-session.
-Same with the gutenberg we store the file to ‘speed-type-directory’ to use it as a cache making the expensive server request only once.

-Beaware that this is a best effort solution, and doesn’t lead to perfect results with every website on the web.

 ## Contribution

 This pacakge is certaintly not bug-free.
 This is because we don’t have